graf10a/Kaggle-Santander-Customer-Transaction-Prediction/README.md

 1. README.md -- this file.

 2. Santander_EDA_1_Simple_Modeling.ipynb -- a Jupyter notebook containing introductory level exploratory data analysis of the data and some baseline modeling.
-The list of models:
+The list of considered models:
     * Logistic Regession
     * Elastic Net
     * Gaussian Naive Bayes
     * Linear Discriminant Analysis (LDA)
     * Quandratic Discriminant Analysis (QDA).

 Please note that **the table of content links do not work on Github**  -- you need to download the notebook and view it locally to be able to use the links.

 3. logistic-regression-with-new-features-feather.ipynb -- a Jupyter notebook introducing some additional numerical feature variables with Logistic Regression model.
 The notebook also illustrates the usage of the `feather` file format for saving and loading data.
 The notebook is [publically available](https://www.kaggle.com/graf10a/logistic-regression-with-new-features-feather) on the Kaggle website.